MathsJam/mathsjam-site/gathering/index.md

 * Generous tea/coffee breaks
 * Time to talk

-For more information, use the links above to find out about the format, see talk titles and testimonials from previous events, or register your interest.
+For more information, use the links to the left to find out about the format, see talk titles and testimonials from previous events, or register your interest.
 Registering will add you to the mailing list, to be kept up-to-date with any news.
 Registration is free and commits you to nothing.

 ### A NOTE FROM COLIN WRIGHT